spyfu/spyfu-vue-utils/README.md

     },
     methods: {
         tick() {
-            // this will be called every 50ms
+            // this will fire every 50ms until the component is destroyed },
-        },
     },
 });